Role of immune cell specific receptor glycosylation in immunotherapy response (Schatton and Barthel Lab)

-Humoral immunity is reliant on efficient recruitment of circulating naïve B cells from blood into peripheral lymph nodes (LN) and timely transition of naïve B cells to high affinity antibody (Ab)-producing cells.
-Current understanding of factor(s) coordinating B cell adhesion, activation and differentiation within LN, however, is incomplete.
+Humoral immunity is reliant on efficient recruitment of circulating naïve B cells from the blood into peripheral lymph nodes (LN) and timely transition of naïve B cells to high-affinity antibody (Ab)-producing cells.
+The current understanding of factor(s) coordinating B cell adhesion, activation, and differentiation within LN, however, is incomplete.
 Prior studies on naïve B cells reveal remarkably strong binding to putative immunoregulator, galectin (Gal)-9, that attenuates BCR activation and signaling, implicating Gal-9 as a negative regulator in B cell biology.
 My recent publication investigated Gal-9 localization in human tonsils and LNs and unearthed conspicuously high expression of Gal-9 on high endothelial and post-capillary venules.
 Adhesion analyses showed that Gal-9 can bridge human circulating and naïve B cells to vascular endothelial cells (EC), while decelerating transendothelial migration.
-Moreover, Gal-9 interactions with naïve B cells induced global transcription of gene families related to regulation of cell signaling and membrane/cytoskeletal dynamics.
+Moreover, Gal-9 interactions with naïve B cells induced global transcription of gene families related to the regulation of cell signaling and membrane/cytoskeletal dynamics.
 Signaling lymphocytic activation molecule F7 (SLAMF7) was among key immunoregulators elevated by Gal-9-binding, while SLAMF7’s cytosolic adapter EAT-2, which is required for cell activation, was eliminated.
 Gal-9 also activated phosphorylation of pro-survival factor, ERK.
 Together, these data suggest that Gal-9 promotes B cell – EC interactions while delivering anergic signals to control B cell reactivity.
-Currently I am working on implementing the novel Gal-9/B cell interaction to target malignancies and autoimmune disorders.

-My dissertation research identified addition of α2-6 linked sialic acid addition by sialyltransferase ST6Gal-I as a determinant of gemcitabine resistance in PDAC.
-ST6Gal-I was shown to hinder chemotherapy dependent DNA damage and lead to dysregulation of genes involved in gemcitabine metabolism.
-In the next part of my thesis I analyzed the role of ST6Gal-I in PDAC progression.
-I generated a novel mouse of PDAC by pancreases specific knock in of ST6Gal-I along with oncogenic K-Ras.
+My dissertation research identified the addition of α2-6 linked sialic acid addition by sialyltransferase ST6Gal-I as a determinant of gemcitabine resistance in PDAC.
+ST6Gal-I was shown to hinder chemotherapy-dependent DNA damage and lead to dysregulation of genes involved in gemcitabine metabolism.
+In the next part of my thesis, I analyzed the role of ST6Gal-I in PDAC progression.
+I generated a novel mouse of PDAC by pancreases specific knock-in of ST6Gal-I along with oncogenic K-Ras.
 Oncogenic K-Ras is the driving mutation of PDAC.
 ST6Gal-I knock in significantly reduced survival along with increased metastasis.
-Mechanistic investigation depicted crosstalk between increased sialylation with increase Sox9, key ductal marker, expression.
-Sox9, is a driver of acinar to ductal metaplasia, which is one of the earliest steps in disease progression.
-To study initiation we mimicked pancreatitis by caerulin treatment in our mouse model.
-ST6Gal-I knock in mice had significantly increased ADM compared to control.
-Single cell RNA sequencing depicted increased ductal as well as acinar gene expression in mice pancreas with increased ST6Gal-I expression.
-Interestingly Sox9, the ductal fate determinant gene was aberrant over expressed in acinar nuclei of ST6Gal-I knock in mice.
-These striking observations of ST6Gal-I dependent aggravation of PDAC progression depicted heavy dependence of PDAC on altered sialylation of surface receptors.
+Mechanistic investigation depicted crosstalk between increased sialylation with increased Sox9, key ductal marker, and expression.
+Sox9 is a driver of acinar to ductal metaplasia, which is one of the earliest steps in disease progression.
+To study initiation we mimicked pancreatitis by caerulein treatment in our mouse model.
+ST6Gal-I knock-in mice had significantly increased ADM compared to control.
+Single-cell RNA sequencing depicted increased ductal as well as acinar gene expression in mice pancreas with increased ST6Gal-I expression.
+Interestingly Sox9, the ductal fate determinant gene was aberrantly overexpressed in acinar nuclei of ST6Gal-I knock-in mice.
+These striking observations of ST6Gal-I-dependent aggravation of PDAC progression depicted the heavy dependence of PDAC on altered sialylation of surface receptors.
 This opens up a plethora of questions for further investigation.
-Together my work placed ST6Gal-I as a key player in PDAC initiation, pathogenesis and therapy resistance.
+Together my work placed ST6Gal-I as a key player in PDAC initiation, pathogenesis, and therapy resistance.